arturml/pytorch-wgan-gp/README.md

 ## Interpolation in latent space

-We can generate samples going smoothly from one class to another by interpolating points on the latent space (done in [this notebook]('interpolation.ipynb')):
+We can generate samples going smoothly from one class to another by interpolating points on the latent space (done in [this notebook](interpolation.ipynb)):

 ![MNIST interpolation](images/mnist_interp.png)
 ![fashion interpolation](images/fashion_interp.png)

+The weights of the models are on the saved_models folder.